- 1 pound dried navy beans, picked over and soaked overnight in water to cover

 Heat the oil in a large ovenproof pot or Dutch oven over high heat.
 Add the salt pork and bacon and cook, stirring, for 4 minutes.
 Add the ketchup, reserved cooking liquid, onions, celery, mustard, garlic, black pepper, and remaining 1 teaspoon cayenne.
 Cook, stirring, for 4 minutes.
 Reduce the heat to medium-low.
 Add the beans and stir gently to mix.
 Simmer for 5 minutes.

 Transfer the beans to the oven and bake for 1 hour.
-Stir the beans and add the brown sugar and addtional chicken broth, about 1/2 cups.
+Stir the beans and add the brown sugar and addtional chicken broth if needed, 1/2 cup at a time.
 Continue to cook 1 hour longer until the beans are very tender.
 Remove from the oven and serve hot.
 Remove the bay leaves before serving.